CBE544/CBE544-2019.github.io/CompData.md

 # Data to compare with

 Please look at this data for non doped LiCoO<sub>2</sub> and Al-doped LiCoO<sub>2</sub> and compare your results to this.
 Look at both bader charge and adsorption energy trends.
-See if you can identify and similarities or difference with your dopant information to this data.
+See if you can identify and similarities or differences from your calculations to this data.

 ## LiCoO<sub>2</sub> Data ##